apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 }
 ```

-The switch statement above would return from the prompt and depending on the requestCode that was passed in, it would call the method.
+The switch statement above would return from the prompt and, depending on the requestCode that was passed in, would call the respective method.
 It should be noted that permission prompts may stack if the execution is not handled correctly, and that this should be avoided.

 In addition to asking for permission for a single permission, it is also possible to request permissions for an entire group by defining the permissions array, as what is done with the Geolocation plugin: